phac-nml/metadatatransformation/docs/output.md

 - [Lock](#lock) - Locks the metadata for IRIDA Next.
 - [Age](#age) - Calculates the age between the first and second metadata columns.
 - [Earliest](#earliest) - Determines the earliest date among metadata columns.
+- [Populate](#populate) - Populates a specified column with a specified value.
+Existing values will be overwritten if the column already exists.

 ### Lock